Small teaching defined

-A few resources for fall 2018 participants
+A few additional resources

 - Comprehensive-looking list: https://www.mind-mapping.org/web-based-mindmappers/graphical.html